fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

   - providing basic configuration settings such as ftCashBoxId and access token
   - comparing the configuration data retrieved from fiskaltrust.Helipad with the local configuration
-  - updating nutshells accordingly to the configuration
+  - updating queue- and SCU packages accordingly to the configuration
-  - execution of configured nutshells
+  - execution of configured packages
   - load balancing of multiple queues

 The executable file `fiskaltrust.exe` and the corresponding DLLs can be distributed via copy-paste and then configured and installed with the help of a command-line parameter.
 It can be downloaded (incl. configuration) from the Portal’s configuration-\>cashbox page, or found on nuget.org and configured manually.